omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ===== New Simulation Wizards

-A new simulation is basically a network definition plus an INI file describing the initial configurations.
-These files are typically created in a separate directory that is selected in the wizard as the `simulation folder`.
+A new simulation is basically a network definition plus an INI file describing the initial configurations and parameter values.
+These files are typically created in a separate directory that is selected in the wizard as the 'simulation folder'.

 ===== New INI,MSG or NED File Wizards

-These wizards generate only a single file.
+New ...
+File Wizards generate only a single file.
 The filename can be accessed in the
 \${targetFileName} and the target folder as \${targetFolder}.

 ===== Export / Import Wizards